What is open source?

 Aside from commercial open source software, you might also read similar-sounding terminology to basically describe the same thing.
 Red Hat, the gargantuan commercial open source software purveyor acquired by IBM for $34 billion back in 2018, refers to its software as “enterprise open source.”
 In a recent interview with VentureBeat, Red Hat technology evangelist Gordon Haff distinguished its products from a typical commercial open source product by describing it as something that offers “a hardened product for the enterprise, including added security, [and] vendor support 24/7.”

-It’s probably just semantics, but a multi-billion dollar company looking to dive head first into open source software might be more enticed by something called “enterprise open source.”
+It’s probably just semantics, but a multi-billion dollar company looking to dive headfirst into open source software might be more enticed by something called “enterprise open source.”

 Finally, another term you’re likely to encounter in the open source realm is “open core.”
 This is kind of similar to the dual-licensing model that some companies have followed to commercialize open source projects, though many have asserted that “open core has nothing to do with open source.”